FengYen-Chang/SampleGenerater/README.md

 "supercategory": ""
 ```

-The tag of `images` will describe the information of each training/ testing image.
+The tag of `images` will describe the information about each training/ testing image.
 ```
 "coco_url": null,
 "dataset": "globalme",